Deathspike/crunchyroll.js/README.md

 # CrunchyRoll.js

-CrunchyRoll.js is capable of downloading anime from the popular CrunchyRoll streaming site.
-Each episode is stored with the original video encoding (usually H.264, MP4) and the configured subtitle format (ASS or SRT).
-The two output files can optionally be muxed into a single MKV file.
+*CrunchyRoll.js* is capable of saving *anime* episodes from the popular *CrunchyRoll* streaming service.
+An episode is stored in the original video format (often H.264 in a MP4 container) and the configured subtitle format (ASS or SRT).
+The two output files are optionally muxed into a single MKV file.

 ## Motivation

-I **love** *CrunchyRoll*.
-They have been working hard to provide an amazing service to *anime* fans and provide the *absolute best* way to watch *anime* series in a legal way.
-As they offer a streaming service, they do not offer files to be downloaded and enjoyed while offline (or travelling).
-This is understandable from a business perspective, but extremely annoying for the end-user.
-I put this application together to enable the files to be stored and enjoyed while offline.
+*CrunchyRoll* has been providing an amazing streaming service and offers the best way to enjoy *anime* in a *convenient* and *legal* way.
+As a streaming service, video files cannot be saved and watched offline.
+Understandable from a business perspective and considering the contract implications, but annoying for users.
+This application enables episodes to be saved for offline convenience.
-Please do not download as much as you can and stop your premium subscription;
-without our financial support, they cannot give us such as great service!
-**Do not share downloaded files and delete them if you ever stop your premium subscription!**
+Please do not abuse this application; save episodes for **personal use** and **delete them** if you do not have an active premium account.
+Continue to support *CrunchyRoll*; without our financial backing their service cannot exist!

+## Legal Warning

+This application is not endorsed or affliated with *CrunchyRoll*.
+The usage of this application enables episodes to be saved for offline convenience which may be forbidden by law in your country.
+Usage of this application may also cause a violation of the agreed *Terms of Service* between you and the stream provider.
+A tool is not responsible for your actions; please make an informed decision prior to using this application.

 ## Status